Eve Ewing: Writing

 Ewing's writing includes poetry, prose and journalism, in addition to her academic scholarship.
-She has been a Pushcart Prize nominee and a finalist for the Pamet River Prize for a first or second full-length book of poetry or prose by a female-identified or genderqueer author.
+She has been a Pushcart Prize nominee and a finalist for Pamet River Prize for a first or second full-length book of poetry or prose by a woman or genderqueer author.
 ProPublica named her Seven Scribes article on the fight to save Chicago State University to its list of "The Best MuckReads on America's Troubled History With Race".
-Writing for The Huffington Post, Zeba Blay named Ewing's essay on Joshua Beal's death to a list of "30 Of The Most Important Articles By People Of Color In 2016."
-For NPR, Gene Demby praised Ewing's "moving essay...about the fight over the future of Dyett High in Chicago."
+Writing for The Huffington Post, Zeba Blay named Ewing's essay on Joshua Beal's death to a list of "30 Of The Most Important Articles By People Of Color In 2016".
+For NPR, Gene Demby praised Ewing's "moving essay [...] about the fight over the future of Dyett High in Chicago."
 In Chicago Magazine in 2017, Adam Morgan described her as one of the city's "most visible cultural icons."
 Ewing is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

-Ewing has also drawn notice for her commentary on subjects like colorism, school choice, structural racism, federal arts funding, Frank Ocean and Harper Lee, race in publishing and in visual culture.
+Ewing has also drawn notice for her commentary on subjects like colorism, school choice, structural racism, federal arts funding, Frank Ocean and Harper Lee, and race in publishing and in visual culture.

 Much of Ewing's poetry covers similar topics as her scholarly work, such as the Black experience.
-For example, she discusses Black feminism through the Exodus in Electric Arches.
-Her poetry has been published in many venues, including Poetry Magazine, the New Yorker, the Atlantic, the Nation, the New Republic, Union Station, and the anthology The Breakbeat Poets: New American Poetry in the Age of Hip-Hop.
+For example, she discusses Black feminism through The Exodus in Electric Arches.
+Her poetry has been published in many venues, including Poetry, The New Yorker, The Atlantic, The Nation, The New Republic, and the anthology The Breakbeat Poets: New American Poetry in the Age of Hip-Hop.

 Ewing serves on the editorial board for In These Times, as co-director of arts organization Crescendo Literary, and as co-founder of the Echo Hotel poetry collective with Hanif Abdurraqib.

 Electric Arches

 Ewing's first book, a collection of poetry, prose, and visual art entitled Electric Arches, was published by Haymarket Books on September 12, 2017.
 Ewing has stated the entire book is based on real-life incidents that have happened to her.

-Publishers Weekly named Electric Arches one of its most anticipated books of the fall of 2017 (selected from 14,000 new releases), calling it a "stunning debut".
-The Paris Review selected Electric Arches as a staff pick for the week on September 1, 2017, noting Ewing writes "trenchantly and tenderly" with "conversational...verse lulling the reader into territory that feels familiar, even when it isn't—into a world of 'Kool cigarette green,' 'lime popsicles,' and 'promised light.'"
+Publishers Weekly named Electric Arches one of its most anticipated books of the fall of 2017, calling it a "stunning debut."
+The Paris Review selected Electric Arches as a staff pick for the week on September 1, 2017, noting Ewing writes "trenchantly and tenderly" with "conversational [...] verse lulling the reader into territory that feels familiar, even when it isn't."
 Writing for the Pacific Standard, Elizabeth King described Electric Arches as "at once a portrait of [Ewing's Chicago] home, a tender letter to black youth, and a call to her audience to think beyond the confines of systemic racism."
-The book won a 2018 Alex Award from the Young Adult Library Services Association of the American Library Association, the Chicago Review of Books 2017 poetry award, and the Poetry Society of America's Norma Farber First Book Award.
+The book won a 2018 Alex Award from the Young Adult Library Services Association, the Chicago Review of Books 2017 poetry award, and the Poetry Society of America's Norma Farber First Book Award.